Fdawgs/yh-myydh-crud-api/README.md

 If using a Microsoft Windows OS utilise [pm2-installer](https://github.com/jessety/pm2-installer) to install PM2 as a Windows service.

-**Note:** PM2 has been configured to automatically restart the application if modifications are made to `.env`.
+**Note:** PM2 will automatically restart the application if `.env` is modified.

 ## Contributing

-Contributions are welcome, and any help that can be offered is greatly appreciated!
+Contributions are welcome, and any help is greatly appreciated!

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to get started.
 Please adhere to this project's [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.